hicommonwealth/edgeware-documentation/docs/development/develop/smart-contracts/evm-smart-contracts/tutorials/deploy-an-evm-contract/setting-up-a-edgeware-evm-node.md

-# Setting up an Edgeware EVM node
+# Setting up an Edgeware node for local development

-## Setting up a Edgeware Node for Ethereum/EVM development <a id="setting-up-a-edgeware-node-for-ethereumevm-development"></a>
+## Setting up a local Edgeware node for WASM/EVM development <a id="setting-up-a-edgeware-node-for-ethereumevm-development"></a>

-This guide walks you through setting up an Edgeware node with Ethereum/EVM compatibility.
+This guide walks you through how to Quickly fire up a personal Edgeware blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 {% hint style="info" %}
 **Note** This is a fast-track way to run a node.
 [You can always compile from source](https://github.com/hicommonwealth/edgeware-node/tree/v3.2.0) as well.
 We recommend using your own compiled binaries for production mainnet.